jonthorell/PirateIsland/README.md

 ## Bugs encountered

 the commands verbosity and brief did not toggle the flag correctly.
 The problem was that those two commands alter a global variable and I forgot the global keyword.

+sometimes the drop verb did not seem to drop the object.
+It was removed from the inventory but did not turn up at the new location.
+Turns out this was a debugging problem.
+When testing a new function with dependencies (use key in location 15 for example) I forcibly set they key-object to be a part of the inventory.
+Just to easily check all conditions.
+When dropping the key it was removed from the inventory but did not show up at the location.
+Turned out it was an oversight in my thinking when checking and not the code.
+The key needs to be found before it can be used so it has the key-value "visible": False set.
+If one plays the game as the user will see it (or indeed, setting it to true at start) the logic works as expected.
+Silly me.

+## Comments

+The "engine" behind this example-game is really flexible.
+The scope of this particular game is quite limited, but the idea of how it works can be expanded as much as one wants.
+The map is essentially a grid.
+For this game, it is a 4 rows and 4 columns but that can be changed easily to say 10x10 if that is what your game requires.
+And not all positions need to be used.